How to design for Zero Waste solutions to problems.

 Who is in charge here?
 No one!

 Emphasize that every owner of an article retains responsibility for the next reuse of that article until the next owner has assumed responsibility, including the obligation to preserve information.
 Allow no zone of irresponsibility, (garbage cans and transfer stations are the current, worst examples), unless someone is in charge committed to reuse and conservation of the history.
+No article can ever be smashed or broken on purpose.

 - Information about all articles is the rock solid basis of reuse.
 The casual, frantic identification of discarded, abandoned articles (as happens in thrift shops) is hardly more than garbage management.
 Information about every article must be captured and preserved at all times through labels, notations, rfid’s, bar codes, Internet sites, specification sheets and every other possible means.
+BUT NOTE: some articles carry in their very form, sufficient information about the form of their reuse.
+Examples are dresses, hats, shoes and some chemicals.
+Even without a specific history, they can be reused in a productive way.

 A man rushed into a busy doctor’s office and shouted “Doctor!
 I think I’m shrinking!”
 The doctor calmly responded, “Now settle down, you’ll just have to be a little patient.”